-A study of medically important microorganisms including bacteria such as gram positive and gram negative cocci, and enteric organisms and such general principles as host-parasite relationships, sterilization and disinfection, microbial metabolism, antimicrobial assays, stains and microscopy and a study of indigenous flora encountered in clinical specimens.
-Also includes an introduction to parasitic helminths and arthropods, mycologic forms such as the yeast-like and systemic fungi.
-(Prerequisite: Biol.
-202, 313 or equivalent and permission of the Department Chair.)
+A study of medically important microorganisms and infectious disease, including general principles such as host-parasite relationships, sterilization and disinfection, microbial metabolism, antimicrobial assays, stains and microscopy.
+Also includes an introduction to parasitic helminths, arthropods and clinical mycology.
+(Permission of the Department Chair and admission to the program required.)
 Spring only.